TDStrasser/Kookaberry-Reference-Guide/docs/source/software.rst

 The **MicroPython** standard library is described at https://docs.micropython.org/en/latest/library/index.html#python-standard-libraries-and-micro-libraries

 The standard library encompasses the following.
-The level of support by the **Kookaberry** is noted against each item:
+Exceptions in support by the **Kookaberry** is noted against each item:

   - ``array`` - arrays of numeric data
   - ``asyncio`` - asynchronous I/O scheduler (RP2040 only)